 This situation tends to create congestion phenomena, sometimes leading RTE to limit electricity transfers on some interconnections, whereas the play of the market may result in exchange volumes that are higher than the transmission capacity available.
 To cope with these difficult situations, RTE can either limit the access to the network or adapt the generation programmes so as to provide additional capacity whenever possible.
 In this case, the customers who have access to the network may bear an extra congestion price which serve to compensate for the costs of these adaptation of schedules.

 Considering the fact that the physical characteristics of the network limit the interconnection capacity, RTE has set up conditions for the allocation of this capacity to meet the requests in a transparent and non-discriminatory way.
-These conditions have been set up, either in co-ordination with the neighbouring TSO's (England, Belgium and Italy), or unilaterally when the context has not yet allowed or required a bilateral agreement with the neighbouring TSO's (Germany, Switzerland and Spain).
+These conditions and updates are described in the part To contract Interconnection access > Introduction to Interconnections.

 By clicking on the arrows of the map, you can access the specific data concerning each border.